syncfusion-content/asp.netwebforms-docs/aspnet/PDF/ImageElement.md

 doc.Close(True)

 {% endhighlight %}
+{% endtabs %}

-## Working with TIFF
+### Working with TIFF

 Essential PDF provides you the ability to convert single page or multipage TIFF file into PDF document.
 When you render a MultiFrame image (Gif, Tif), only the active frame of the image is rendered.
 The following code illustrates how to draw multipage tiff files using Essential PDF API.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 // Creates a new instance of PdfDocument class.